SKitLs-dev/SKitLs.Bots.Telegram/SKitLs.Bots.Telegram.BotProcesses/README.md

 ### Requirements

+Before running the project, please ensure that you have the following dependencies installed and properly configured in your development environment.

 - Telegram.Bot 19.0.0 or higher
-- SKitLs.Bots.Telegram.Core 2.0.0 or higher
+- SKitLs.Bots.Telegram.Core 2.1.0 or higher
-- SKitLs.Bots.Telegram.Stateful 1.1.0 or higher
+- SKitLs.Bots.Telegram.Stateful 2.0.0 or higher
-- SKitLs.Bots.Telegram.AdvancedMessages 1.1.0 or higher
+- SKitLs.Bots.Telegram.AdvancedMessages 2.0.1 or higher
-- SKitLs.Bots.Telegram.ArgedInteractions 1.3.1 or higher
+- SKitLs.Bots.Telegram.ArgedInteractions 1.3.3 or higher

-Before running the project, please ensure that you have the following dependencies installed and properly configured in your development environment.

 ### Installation